mjordan/islandora_solr_collection_family_tree/README.md

 # The problem

-Sometimes we need to know if an Islandora object is "in" a particular collection, despite the object's content model or what its immediate parent collection is.
+Sometimes we need to know if an Islandora object is "in" a particular collection, regardless of the object's content model or what its immediate parent collection is.
 A couple of specific use cases where this information wold be useful are:
-* We want to determine whether an Islandora page object is a descendant of a particular collection because we want to do something with all objects that are "in" the collection, like apply a specific Drupal theme to them using [Islandora Themekey](https://github.com/mjordan/islandora_themekey).
+* We want to determine whether an Islandora page object is a descendant of a specific collection because we want to do something with all objects that are in the collection, like apply a specific Drupal theme to them using [Islandora Themekey](https://github.com/mjordan/islandora_themekey).
 * We want to represent an object's "family tree" to the user, showing all of its ancestor collections and parent objects.

 # The solutions

 The most commonly implemented way to get an object's collection (or parent compound object) memberships is to perform a SPARQL query against Fedora's Resource Index.
 This can be slow.
-Since properties that describe an object's relationship with its parent collections and objects are indexed in Solr (at least using [DGI's basic solr configs](https://github.com/discoverygarden/basic-solr-config), it is possible to query Solr instead of the RI to get an object's family tree.
+Because properties that describe an object's relationship with its parent collections and objects are indexed in Solr (at least using discoverygarden's [basic solr configs](https://github.com/discoverygarden/basic-solr-config), it is possible to query Solr instead of the RI to get an object's family tree.

 This approach is consistent with recent trends within the Islandora 7.x codebase to replace potentially expensive RI queries with Solr queries, e.g., [Islandora Solr Collection View](https://github.com/Islandora-Labs/islandora_solr_collection_view).